ShyftNetwork/go-empyrean/README.md

 export PATH=$PATH:$HOME/go/bin
 ```

-> Then go_empyrean will need to be cloned to this directory:
+> go_empyrean will need to be cloned to this directory:

 ```shell
 $GOPATH/src/github.com/ShyftNetwork/